fabiothiroki/interface/README.md

 In order to run the project from a local environment we need `node>=16`, `npm>=8` installed on our development machines.
 We also recommend `yarn>=1.22` to manage dependencies but is optional.
 The following steps are using the yarn CLI.

-You may will need the .env file with some environment variables.
-You can get it by acccessing our [Discord Server](https://discord.gg/DBcwmDrkpy) and requesting it on the #Development channel
+**NOTE:** You may will need the .env file with some environment variables.
+You can get it by accessing our [Discord Server](https://discord.gg/DBcwmDrkpy) and requesting it on the #Development channel

 ## 🖥️ Local development